Morikawa Helps U.S. Beat Europe, Win Ryder Cup

-First published in the Sept.
-30 print issue of the Outlook Valley Sun.
+First published in the Oct.
+2 print issue of the Glendale News Press.

 Collin Morikawa hoisted yet another prestigious trophy in the professional golf world on Sunday.
-The 24-year-old phenom, a La Cañada Flintridge native, was part of a historic U.S. team that defeated Europe, 19-9, to claim the Ryder Cup in a dominant performance at Whistling Straits in Wisconsin.
+The 24-year-old phenom, a La Cañada High School graduate who often trained at Chevy Chase Country Club, was part of a historic U.S. team that defeated Europe, 19-9, to claim the Ryder Cup in a dominant performance at Whistling Straits in Wisconsin.

 Morikawa secured the win when he birdied the 17th hole in singles play against Norwegian Viktor Hovland, the No. 14-ranked golfer in the world, for half of a point.
 He tied with Hovland and finished unbeaten in his first appearance in the Ryder Cup with a 3-0-1 record, including three victories in doubles competition alongside Dustin Johnson.

-Though he missed the final putt for the individual victory, the La Cañada High School graduate was content with the team win, which he said “means so much.”
+Though he missed the final putt for the individual victory, the Cal product was content with the team win, which he said “means so much.”

 “To clinch this and bring the Cup back to home soil, it feels so good,” he said on NBC moments after his match. “[The win] was huge.
 I don’t think it’s just a win.
 I think this is a dominant win.
 We don’t know what the final score is going to be, but everyone showed up and I think it proves that all 12 of us, when we are called upon, it’s time and we show up and I’m glad to see that.”